Team building activities with real impact: how to measure their effectiveness

 Key indicators for measuring the impact of team building

 Measuring the impact of a team building activity involves observing both tangible results and team perceptions.
-To do this, it is necessary to establish clear indicators that allow for the evaluation of the group's evolution from different perspectives.
+To do this, it is necessary to establish clear indicators that allow for evaluating the group's evolution from different perspectives.

 Quantitative indicators